eclab/grains/808/README.md

     IN 1        UNUSED

 ### FORMAT_8
 There are eight samples, SAMPLE_1 through SAMPLE_8.
 You can change the total volume with a pot.
 Set the volume such that when the two samples play simultaneously you don't have pops or clipping.
-There are only FOUR triggers.
+There are only THREE triggers.
 SAMPLE_2, SAMPLE_3, SAMPLE_4 share a trigger, and SAMPLE_5, SAMPLE_6, SAMPLE_7, and SAMPLE_8 share a different trigger.
 Two pots determine which samples play on these triggers.

     POT 3       VOLUME
     POT 2       SELECT SAMPLES FOR TRIGGER 2 -> { 2, 3, 4 }      [SET TO MAN]